-- 1 Enable Forgotten Password. - 2 Select an action. - Allow User to Reset Password: After answering the challenge set questions to prove his or her identity, the user is allowed to change to a new password.
+- 1 In iManager, click Passwords > Password Policies. - 2 Click the name of the policy. - 3 Click the Forgotten Password tab. - 4 Select the Enable Forgotten Password checkbox. - 5 Select an action. - Allow User to Reset Password: After answering the challenge set questions to prove his or her identity, the user is allowed to change to a new password.
 Because the user has authenticated through answering the challenge questions, the user is allowed to change the password without being required to provide the old password.
 To use this option, you must require a challenge set, and the user must have previously set up Forgotten Password in the iManager portal by answering the challenge set questions.

 - E-mail Current Password to User: After answering the challenge set questions to prove his or her identity, the user receives the current password in an e-mail.
-To use this option, you must do the following: - Enable Universal Password for the policy, found in Configuration Options under Universal Password. - Enable the Allow User to Retrieve Password option, found in Configuration Options under Universal Password. - Set up e-mail notification as described in Section 4.6, "Configuring E-Mail Notification for Password Self-Service," on page 61.
+To use this option, you must do the following: - Enable Universal Password for the policy.
+It is found in Configuration Options under Universal Password. - Enable the Allow User to Retrieve Password option, found in Configuration Options under Universal Password. - Set up e-mail notification as described in Section 4.6, "Configuring E-Mail Notification for Password Self-Service," on page 66.